kieviceb/TERRENATOR-WRO-2024/README.md

 where Kp is the proportional gain, Kd the derivative gain, the error the difference between the desired value (setpoint) and the current system value and and d multiplied by the error between d its the Derivative of the error, i.e., the rate of change of the error over time.

--Implementation of PD Control in the code
+-Implementation of PD Control in the code:
 The code uses a PD controller to dynamically adjust the servo motor angle based on error.
 Below, I break down each step of its implementation:

 float Kp = 2.0;: Defines the proportional gain.